dianeooty/cryptoclustering/README.md

-# cryptoclustering
+# cryptoclustering-analysis
-This is my Module 19 Challenge for my Data Analytics and Visualization Boot Camp.
-The objective is to utilze Python and unsupervised learning to determine if the crytocurrences are affected by price changes over 24-hour or 7-day periods.
+The objective is to utilze Python and unsupervised learning to determine if the crytocurrencies are affected by price changes over 24-hour or 7-day periods.

 ## Table of Contents
 * [General Info](#general-information)